michaelrbock/notes/programming-langs/ruby.md

 Forms automatically have validations.
 Model validations for objects underlying forms should really only apply to db-level stuff.

-Helpers are automatically included in Views, use `helpers.` to access in Controllers, and the namespace must match the directory structure: `Discord::ChannelHelper` must be in `app/helpers/discord/channel_helper.rb`.
+Helpers are automatically included in Views, use `helpers.` to access in Controllers, and the namespace must match the directory structure: e.g. `Discord::ChannelHelper` must be in `app/helpers/discord/channel_helper.rb`.

 `belongs_to` automatically `validates` `presence: true` unless you add `optional: true` to the `belongs_to` line.

 ### Haml